eraofchaos/eraofchaos.github.io/units/Harpy.md

 ---
 title: "Harpy"
 permalink: /units/Harpy/
-excerpt: "The monster is part human and part bird.
+excerpt: "Units The monster is part human and part bird.
 No one can bear their cloud-piercing screaming."
 unitID: 702
 last_modified_at: 2020-12-01
 lang: en